 At the end of the day, I must be like Jesus!
 How can I be like Jesus, tasting his power and fellowship in his sufferings and be like him in his death (Philippians 3:10)?
 To be like Jesus, I must have no power, for he didn’t retain his almighty power (Philippians 2:5-6), but, rather, he traded in his godly form to take upon himself flesh (Philippians 2:7), and, in doing so, he became the weakness of God (1Corinthians 1:25) for our sakes.

-In my opinion, to look for a great display of power at the end of this or any age is to miss the point of Christ’s coming in the first place.
+In my opinion, to look for a great display of power at the end of this age (something the Bible never mentions) is to miss the point of Christ’s coming in the first place.
 His power was expressed in weakness (1Corinthians 1:25; cp.
 2Corinthians 13:4).
 If I am to follow my Lord and Savior, then I must, I must seek to serve God not in power but in my weakness so that **his** power may rest upon my labor (2Corinthians 12:9).
 Therefore, if I am in Christ, I am weak, but I am God’s workmanship—a new creature created to do good works (2Corinthians 5:17; Ephesians 2:10).
 Just as Jesus was weak in power that the power of God would rest upon him (John 5:30), so I am weak and it is God who works in me both to desire and to do of his good pleasure (Philippians 2:13).

 As I said HERE, this current theme about the person of Jesus is based upon the book: The Jesus Style by Gayle Erwin.
 They are my thoughts about his book.
 He may or may not agree with the impression his book has made upon me, but I thoroughly enjoyed reading what Gayle wrote and recommend his book to anyone who is looking for a good read about Jesus.